HaxeFoundation/haxe-evolution/proposals/0000-arrow-functions.md

     function(arg1, arg2) return expr;
     ```

-* Implicit typing:
+* Explicit typing:

     ```haxe
     (arg1:Int, arg2:String) -> expr
     //equivalent for
     function(arg1:Int, arg2:String) return expr;
     ```
-    Implicit return type for arrow functions should not be allowed to not interfer with existing syntax of function type.
+    Explicit return type for arrow functions should not be allowed to not interfer with existing syntax of function type.

 ### AST